igorbrigadir/twitter-advanced-search/README.md

 `lang:zh` Chinese (中文)

 Searching for `lang:chr`, `lang:iu`, `lang:sk` seems to fail, as tweets matching the keywords are returned instead of the language.

+`lang:und` for Tweets where Twitter wasn't able to determine a language.